Phoenix Theatre (New York City): 1926–59

+1960–82

-In 1961 the Phoenix, financially troubled, moved to a new and smaller house (300 seats) at 334 East 74th Street and ceased being a repertory company.
+In 1961 the Phoenix, financially troubled, rented and moved for 30 weeks to a new and smaller house (300 seats), the East 74th Street Theater at 334 East 74th Street, during which time it called it the Phoenix 74th Street, and ceased being a repertory company.
 The first production at the new site was Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad.
 But two years later the Phoenix merged with Ellis Rabb's company, the Association of Producing Artists (APA), and again took up being a repertory company.
 The company was then called the APA-Phoenix Theatre (or APA-Phoenix Repertory Company).
-In 1966, the APA-Phoenix moved to the Lyceum Theatre, in the heart of the Broadway district near Times Square, and remained there until 1969.
+In 1966, the APA-Phoenix moved to the Lyceum Theatre on Broadway and remained there until 1969.